shreyasriram4/cornell-tech-intern-search/README.md

 In developing the Cornell Tech Intern Search App, my primary focus was to create an intuitive and efficient user interface that enhances the user experience in searching for intern candidates.
 I opted for React along with Ant Design to leverage advanced UI components that offer both aesthetic appeal and interactive functionality.
 The application was structured to support real-time filtering of candidates based on criteria such as name, role, and GPA, allowing for quick and dynamic searches.
 To handle state management and facilitate seamless updates to the UI, I used React's useState and useEffect hooks, ensuring that the application remains responsive and performant.
 To provide the backend for this application, I utilized JSON Server to simulate a REST API, which allows for development and testing without the need for a live backend setup.
 This approach not only expedited the development process but also ensured that the application could be easily connected to a real server in the future with minimal adjustments.

-An index.js is set up by default in the main directory, but it references App.js, which is found within the src folder.
+An index.js is set up by default in the src directory, but it references App.js, which is found within the pages folder.
 Additionally, App.js relies on SearchInput and CandidateList within the components folder.